davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 This function requires a vector containing correlation coefficients, a vector containing the number of observations that went in to each corresponding correlation coefficient, and a vector containing names or identifiers of each correlation.

-This function draws heavily on the 'agricolae' package, particularly the 'orderPvalue' and 'lastC' functions.
+Though this function only uses base R functions, it was heavily inspired by the 'agricolae' package, particularly the 'orderPvalue' and 'lastC' functions.
 Thank you Felipe de Mendiburu!

 Works Cited

+de Mendiburu, F. 2017. agricolae: Statistical Procedures for Agricultural Research.
+R package version 1.2-8. <https://CRAN.R-project.org/package=agricolae>.

 Levy, K.J.
 1977.
 Pairwise comparisons involving unequal sample sizes associated with correlations, proportions or variances.
 Br.
 J. Math.
 Stat.
 Psychol.
 30:137-139.